 You will always speak with me, Erin Field, the attorney.

-Penalties for Criminal Charges in Connecticut
+Connecticut Penal Code: Sentencing Guidelines for Criminal Charges in CT

 Penalties for Felonies in Connecticut